gohugoio/hugoDocs/content/en/functions/templates/Defer.md

 The `templates.Defer` function defers the execution of a template until all sites and output formats have been rendered.

 > [!NOTE]
-> Do not call this function within a partial template called with the `partialCached` function.
-This restriction applies transitively: if `partialCached` calls a partial that calls `templates.Defer`, Hugo returns an error.
+> Do not call this function within a _partial_ template called with the `partialCached` function.
+This restriction applies transitively: if `partialCached` calls a _partial_ template that calls `templates.Defer`, Hugo returns an error.
 Using this function within shortcode or render hook templates may also lead to unpredictable results.

 > [!NOTE]
 > This function only works in combination with the `with` keyword.